Here’s the truth, mama. There’s a ton of information out there about breastfeeding nutrition.

 Your doctor will usually have MOST of the answers you need.
 You should have got (or will get, if you’re reading this during pregnancy) a visit from a lactation professional during your hospital stay.

 If you don’t remember the advice or don’t have access to the documentation, you can find a lactation expert a lot of great places out there on the Internet.

 If you really want the FULL SUPPORT necessary to be a total expert on breastfeeding, check out this course provided by Milkology.
 It’s a course that goes over everything you could possibly need to know to be an expert on breastfeeding AND pumping!
-Staci is a registered lactation consultant and does an amazing job passing all the necessary information right on to you!
+Staci is a certified lactation educator and does an amazing job passing all the necessary information right on to you!

 I certainly hope that you’ve found what you needed.
 It can be REALLY INTIMIDATING to think that you’re solely responsible for the maintenance and upkeep of your little baby’s body.

-You can save yourself a huge amount of planning energy and time by taking advantage of a breastfeeding nutrition cookbook like this one, which contains immense amounts of nutrition information grouped into easy to digest (haha!) categories.
+You can save yourself a huge amount of planning energy and time by taking advantage of a breastfeeding nutrition cookbook like this one, which contains immense amounts of nutrition information grouped into easy to digest (no pun intended…) categories.

 While it can be complicated, breastfeeding nutrition can really be boiled down to its simplest form, which is to eat right and listen to your body!